gmuric/graph_manipulation/README.md

-# graph_manipulation
+# Graph manipulation
-A set of functions for graph manipulation
+## A set of functions for graph manipulation.
+Some of them are very specific and not for common tasks, but someone could find it very useful
+- One
+- Two